 On this page, we provide information about the causes, the current status, and the schedule for 2026 until the Lichtenberg II high-performance computer is fully restored to operational readiness.

-At the end of March 2025, there was a small smoldering fire in the electrical system that primarily supplies power to the second expansion stage of Lichtenberg II (LB2A2).
+At the end of March 2025, a small smoldering fire occured in the electrical system primarily supplying power to the second expansion stage of Lichtenberg II (LB2A2).
 This caused a total failure of both the entire HPC system and the adjacent housing area for approximately 2.5 weeks.

 >>> Update from January 23, 2026: Repair work is progressing according to plan: Two racks in expansion stage 2 are once again being supplied with power.
 This means that 23% (around 132 computing nodes) more are now available for computing.

 The analysis report from an external expert is now available and shows that the oldest components of the electrical system were overloaded due to incorrect and insufficient specifications.
-The report recommended a recalculation of the entire high-voltage electrical system of the data center.
-This is now almost complete and the necessary changes will be implemented from January 2026.
+The report recommended a recalculation of the entire heavy-current electrical system of the data center.
+This is now almost complete and the necessary changes will be implemented beginning in January 2026.

 What happens next?